Enricrypto/solidity-smart-contracts/README.md

 # Solidity Contracts

-This repository contains the Solidity smart contracts for the Gift Me platform, including `DepositToken`, `Vault`, and `Staking` contracts.
+This repository contains Solidity smart contracts, including `DepositToken`, `Vault`, and `Staking` contracts.
 These contracts are designed to facilitate token deposits, secure storage in vaults, and staking functionalities.

 ## Table of Contents
 - [Introduction](#introduction)